jwagnervaz/DUAL-CPU-ZX-DU99D4-V1.31-BIOSMOD/README.md

 3 - Long time to boot

-4 - CMOS dont save if you lose power
+4 - CMOS dont save if you loose power

 5 - You tell me!